IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/REVIEW.md

 [ ] ibmcloud fn action get &lt;action_name&gt; --http

 [explanation]
+The `action get` retrieves the full action record which will include the URL, but additionally supplying the `--url` flag limits the result to just the HTTP endpoint value assigned to the action.
 [explanation]

 4. If I have a web action that returns a JSON object, the caller must append <code>.json</code> to the web action's URL to get a successful response.